 Financial and Industry Sources

-Industry data sources include: the Association of Luxury Suite Directors (for club and luxury suite capacity, occupancy and pricing); Team Marketing Report (fan spending and sponsorship information); individual team and sponsor websites; Chris Bigelow of the Bigelow Companies (per capita spending on stadium concessions); the Marquette University Law School (historical sports facility lease information); S&P Global Market Intelligence (subscriber, revenue and cash flow data pertaining to four regional sports networks); The Canadian Radio-television and Telecommunications Commission's Discretionary and On-Demand Service data (pertaining to two separate TV outlets owned or partially owned by the Toronto Maple Leafs' parent entities); and multiple synopses related to Sinclair Broadcast Group's purchase of 22 sports-specific cable TV outlets in 2019.
+Industry data sources include: the Association of Luxury Suite Directors (for club and luxury suite capacity, occupancy and pricing); Team Marketing Report (fan spending and sponsorship information); individual team and sponsor websites; Chris Bigelow of The Bigelow Companies (per capita spending on stadium concessions); the Marquette University Law School (historical sports facility lease information); S&P Global Market Intelligence (subscriber, revenue and cash flow data pertaining to regional sports networks); The Canadian Radio-television and Telecommunications Commission's Discretionary and On-Demand Service data (pertaining to two separate TV outlets owned or partially owned by the Toronto Maple Leafs' parent entities).

 Government Sources

 To assess team-owned real estate with consistency, Sportico included government property appraisals.
-Sources included: City and County of Denver Property Appraisal System (Colorado); Cook County Assessor's Office (Illinois); Dallas Central Appraisal System (Texas); District of Columbia Office of Tax and Revenue; Montreal's property assessment office (Quebec); City of Boston Assessing Department (Massachusetts); City of Philadelphia Office of Property Assessment (Pennsylvania); BC Assessment (British Columbia); City of Winnipeg Assessment and Taxation Department (Manitoba); Clark County Assessor's Office (Nevada); Los Angeles County Property Assessment Informational System (California); Ottawa Real Estate Board (Ontario); Edmonton Assessment and Taxation Branch (Alberta); and Toronto Real Estate Board (Ontario).
+Sources included: City and County of Denver Property Taxation and Assessment System (Colorado); Cook County Assessor's Office (Illinois); Dallas Central Appraisal District (Texas); District of Columbia Office of Tax and Revenue; Montreal's property assessment office (Quebec); City of Boston Assessing Department (Massachusetts); City of Philadelphia Office of Property Assessment (Pennsylvania); BC Assessment (British Columbia); City of Winnipeg Assessment and Taxation Department (Manitoba); Clark County Assessor's Office (Nevada); Los Angeles County Property Assessment Information System (California); Ottawa Real Estate Board (Ontario); Edmonton Assessment and Taxation Branch (Alberta); and Toronto Regional Real Estate Board (Ontario).

 Many of the NHL related-business values are for ownership stakes in arenas and surrounding real estate.
-Below are notes on 10 teams with caveats.
+Below are notes on eight teams with caveats.

-Boston Bruins: The related business value includes its 20% stake in NESN ownership of the TD Garden and surrounding real estate by Delaware North, which is controlled by the Jacobs family.
+• Boston Bruins: The related business value includes their 20% stake in NESN ownership of the TD Garden and surrounding real estate by Delaware North, which is controlled by the Jacobs family.

-Chicago Blackhawks: The related business value includes its 25% stake in NBC Sports Chicago and 50% interest in the team's joint venture with Jerry Reinsdorf for the United Center and its real estate.
+• Chicago Blackhawks: The related business value includes their 50% interest in the team's joint venture with Jerry Reinsdorf for the United Center and its real estate.
+We did not assign any value to Chicago Sports Network (CHSN), which launched Oct.
+1 and is an RSN owned by Standard Media, the Wirtz Corporation and Reinsdorf.

-Edmonton Oilers: The Oilers' related business covers its 100% ownership of OEG Digital Gaming, which operates the club's digital, subscription and gaming operations, including sponsorships in those categories as a separate company.
-It also operates the Oilers' popular 50-50 raffle business.
-The valuation includes the sports-related components of its $2 billion mixed-use development, ICE District, located outside of Rogers Arena, including the ICE District Plaza, parking garage outside Rogers Place, Connect Podium and OEG headquarters.
+• Edmonton Oilers: The Oilers' related business covers their gaming operations, including sponsorships in those categories as a separate company as well as the Oilers' popular 50-50 raffle business.
+The valuation includes the sports-related components of their $2 billion mixed-use development, ICE District, located outside of Rogers Arena, including the ICE District Plaza, parking garage outside Rogers Place, Connect Podium and OEG headquarters.

-Toronto Maple Leafs: The valuation of the team's interest in regional sports media includes two components: (i.)
-Equity ownership of Leafs Nations Network (formerly, Leafs TV); and (ii.) the value that the Leafs represent to team co-owner Rogers Communications, Inc.'s cable TV network, Sportsnet One, based on analyses of financial and programming data.
+• Toronto Maple Leafs: The valuation of the team's interest in regional sports media includes two components: (i.)
+Equity ownership of Leafs Nation Network (formerly Leafs TV); and (ii.) the value that the Leafs represent to team co-owner Rogers Communications Inc.'s cable TV network, Sportsnet One, based on analyses of financial and programming data.
 Team-related property (split where applicable with sister entity, the NBA's Toronto Raptors, and two real estate development joint-venture partners, Cadillac Fairview Corporation and Lanterra Developments) were assessed.

-Vegas Golden Knights: The related business value includes the team's 15% ownership stake in T-Mobile Arena.
-It also includes their training facility and AHL team, Henderson Silver Knights, along with interests in ice rinks in the Las Vegas area.
+• Vegas Golden Knights: The related business value includes the team's 15% ownership stake in T-Mobile Arena.
+It also includes its training facility and AHL team, Henderson Silver Knights, along with interests in ice rinks in the Las Vegas area.